 If you’re feeling particularly backed up, laxatives can come in handy.
 Coffee works too, it's science!
 More serious problems can develop if you hold your poop in regularly or for extended periods of time.

-This is because you are throwing off the signals to your brain that are telling your body to poop.
+This is because you are throwing off the signals to your brain that are telling your digestive system to poop.
 Over time, this can cause chronic constipation and the complications you can read about elsewhere.
 We still have to eat lunch.

 So it’s fine to hold it if you’re caught in a “clenchy” situation and have to hold it.
-But doing this habitually can cause more serious issues.
+But doing this habitually can cause more serious digestive health issues that can warrant a trip to the gastroenterologist..

 The important thing is to go on your normal schedule when your body tells you it’s time, even if that means a potentially bad experience in a public restroom or awkward tip-off to your significant other.
 And if you’re worried about the aftermath, remember to carry a DUDE wipe so there’s no collateral damage.